A Whole Utilization Process!

-When my husband and I opened our restaurant Fish & Game in Hudson, NY, I applied my self taught knowledge to the kitchen and started a larger production of vinegar processing with waste from fruits, vegetables, herbs, pits, cores, seeds, stems, peels, anything that normally goes in to the trash or compost in most commercial kitchens along with spent wine from our cellars.
-After our first year of being open, I had made enough vinegar with our scraps from menu prep and production to supply the entire restaurant solely on what was being fermented to balance acidity and flavors in the kitchen and bar.
+When my husband and I opened our restaurant Fish & Game in Hudson, NY, I applied my self taught knowledge to making vinegar and I started a larger production of vinegar processing with waste from fruits, vegetables, herbs, pits, cores, seeds, stems, peels, anything that normally goes in to the trash or compost from prep in most commercial kitchens, along with any spent wine from our cellars.
+After our first year of being open, I had made enough vinegar with our scraps from menu prep and production to supply the entire restaurant and it is solely used to balance acidity in the dishes at Fish & game.

 All my vinegars are made through a native fermentation process. what does this mean?
 It means that I place open vats of the fresh fruit/veg +/or herb scraps from prep with the spent wine scraps out in the open air and allow wild, native yeast that exists naturally in the air around us to inoculate the batches to start the fermentation process.
 Each batch tastes different from the next due to this process because the wild yeasts in the air are constantly changing, as are the natural sugars in the fruits and/or vegetables.

 My collection is constantly changing.
 Please check HERE to be directed to my PRODUCTS page for current availability.

 I could go on and on and on, but these are my top favorite uses for my vinegar's.
 They are used to nurture and heal our house in many ways all year round.